 That means you’ll want to look into picking the best data lake solution along with a top data warehouse solution.

-Data lakes are ideal for organizations that have data specialists who can handle data mining and analysis.
+Data lakes are ideal for organizations that have data specialists who can handle large-scale data mining and analysis.
 Additionally, they are suitable for organizations that want to automate pattern identification in their data using big data technologies such as machine learning and artificial intelligence.

 Data lakes also help keep far-reaching data you do not need to transform right away or lack the resources to analyze immediately.
 Think of a data lake as a scalable online archive.
-On the other hand, a data warehouse makes identifying patterns in your operations so easy, anyone with some knowledge of the topic can tell what it means.
+On the other hand, a data warehouse makes identifying patterns in your operations so easy, that anyone with some knowledge of the topic can tell what it means.

 But processing raw data to that point takes a significant investment, from the right skills and experience to having a deep understanding of the best use cases for each data storage technology.